 4.33 Line Command Eligibility: A leader's ability to issue a Line Command depends on his position in the command hierarchy and the type of Orders Phase.
-When giving a Line Command to an Infantry/Elephant Line, the leader must start his Orders Phase within two (2) hexes of-and have a clear LOS (8.14) to-at least one unit in that line.
+When giving a Line Command, the leader must start his Orders Phase within 2 hexes of-and have a clear LOS (8.14) to-at least one unit in that line.
 Elephants do not block LOS in this case.
 The leader cannot be in an enemy ZOC.
-Those OCs with a two LC capability (e.g., Hannibal) must start the Orders Phase within the two-hex range of both Lines to which they issue the LC.
+Those OCs with a 2 LC capability (e.g., Hannibal) must start the Orders Phase within the 2-hex range of both Lines to which they issue the LC.
 They may not issue one LC, move, and then issue another.